 - Males are nearly twice as likely than females (15.1 vs. 7.9 percent) to drink and drive.

-If You've Been Injured by an Impaired Driver, Call Us Today for Help
+If You've Been Injured by an Impaired Driver, Call Our Personal Injury Attorneys Today for Help

 Those involved in drunk or drug driving cases, should immediately consult a personal injury attorney to assist them in obtaining the best financial recovery under terrible and tragic conditions.
 The Inland Empire Law Group is ready, willing and able to aid those suffering the pains of such tragedies.
 Call the Inland Empire Law Group, (909) 481-0100 for an educational, free and thorough evaluation of your case and your legal rights.